 |4th year||$7,500 total, with up to $5,500 subsidized||$5,500|

 - Repayment is not required until six months after you leave school or drop below half-time status.

 - The interest rate is determined each June for new loans borrowed for the upcoming school year.
-Each loan has a fixed interest rate for the life of the loan.
-For example, Direct Loans borrowed in 2016-17 have a fixed interest rate of 3.76 percent for Direct Subsidized Loans (when they enter repayment) and a fixed interest rate of 3.76 percent for Direct Unsubsidized Loans (from the date of disbursement).
+Rates are fixed for the life of the loan.
+The 2020-21 interest rate is 2.75%.

 - Prepayment may be made at any time without penalty.

 - Payments may be deferred, extended, or reduced in cases of economic hardship.

 Direct Subsidized and Unsubsidized Loans have an origination fee of 1.057 percent that is retained by the lender to offset the cost of insuring the loan.

 Disbursements are usually made in two installments, one each semester.
 The College will notify you when funds are received and deposited into your college account.

 Students are required to begin repaying their Direct Loan six months after they graduate, leave school, or drop below half-time attendance.
 Borrowers generally have 10 years to repay these loans.
 Under a level repayment plan, the monthly payment on $19,000 in Direct Loans with an interest rate of 2.75 percent would be $182.
 (See additional information about the Direct Loan Program.)

 All first-time Direct Loan borrowers will need to complete the following three steps to apply for a Direct Subsidized or Unsubsidized Loan.